hainworldhq/hain-whitepaper/README.md

 ---

 ## Current status
+Version: v0.1

-This repository represents an **early structured draft** of the HAIN narrative.
+This repository now represents an **early structured v0.1 draft** of the HAIN narrative.

 The current focus is on:

 - establishing a stable public-facing definition
 - clarifying the framework structure
-- organizing documentation for future expansion
+- organizing terminology and interpretation
+- defining working principles
+- describing the system landscape HAIN is intended to explain

 ---